heroku-examples/heroku-tdx25-minihack-instructions/README.md

     In **Agent Builder**, enter the following to invoke your action:

     ```
+    I want to travel from SFO to LAX
+    ```

+    Agent lists the available flights for the user to choose.

+    ```
-    What is the total carbon footprint for my upcoming flight?
+    What is the total carbon footprint for flight 1?
     ```

     <img src="images/agent-response-carbon-calc.jpg">